jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/FAQ/FAQ.md

 5.Q: What should I do if I forget the OS password of the Distributed Cloud Physical Server?

-&nbsp;&nbsp;&nbsp;A: Currently, to reset password, a user is required to open ticket manually and handle it offline.
+&nbsp;&nbsp;&nbsp;A: Currently, you need to log in the Console to reset password.
+Select a target instance and click **Reset Password**, after that, "Start Up" the instance to reset the password.

 6.Q: How does the Distributed Cloud Physical Server guarantee high availability?

-&nbsp;&nbsp;&nbsp;A: JD Cloud ensures high availability of the Distributed Cloud Physical Server on the network architecture.
+&nbsp;&nbsp;&nbsp;A: JD Cloud & AI ensures high availability of the Distributed Cloud Physical Server on the network architecture.
 The high availability architecture of business layer shall be designed by the user.

 7.Q: Does the Distributed Cloud Physical Server support Linux kernel upgrade?

-&nbsp;&nbsp;&nbsp;A: JD Cloud has no limit to upgrading Linux kernel of the Distributed Cloud Physical Server, but users are not suggested to carry out kernel upgrade.
-As JD Cloud is only responsible for the revision provided officially, if any use problem arises after upgrade, the user shall be responsible for the consequences.
+&nbsp;&nbsp;&nbsp;A: JD Cloud & AI has no limit to upgrading Linux kernel of the Distributed Cloud Physical Server, but users are not suggested to carry out kernel upgrade.
+As JD Cloud & AI is only responsible for the revision provided officially, if any use problem arises after upgrade, the user shall be responsible for the consequences.

 8.Q: Who should I turn to for consultation and processing if my Distributed Cloud Physical Server has any problem?